qwrtln/specialty-coffee-journey/content/roaster-tier-list/_index.md

+---
+searchHidden: true
+---
-### Remember that:
+### Note:
-1. I'm judging by the quality of the cup.
-I'm not a coffee professional, this is just my personal opinion.
-1. Lower tier doesn't necessarily mean worse roaster.
-It could mean different business strategy, like less affluent target group or more money on marketing rather than roasting.
+1. These ratings are based on cup quality and reflect my personal opinion as a coffee enthusiast, not a professional assessment.
+2. Tier placement is not a definitive measure of a roaster's overall quality.
+   Different roasters may prioritize various business aspects, such as serving different market segments or balancing between product development and marketing investments.
-1. Ordering within the same tier doesn't matter.
+1. Rankings within the same tier have no particular order.

 <div class="tier-list">
   <script type="application/json">